If you’re looking for a more balanced approach to cannabinoids, legal delta 9 gummies with less than 0.3% THC provide an optimal THC dose.

 Hemp Compliant Delta 9 THC and Federal Law

-This all changed with the 2018 Farm Bill that legalized hemp cultivation and removed hemp from the definition of marijuana.
+The 2018 Farm Bill that legalized hemp cultivation and removed hemp from the definition of marijuana.
 The bill created a legal threshold of 0.3% as the maximum allowed level of delta 9 THC in hemp.
 This threshold is the main distinguisher between legal hemp and illegal marijuana plants.

 The bill also excluded “THC in hemp” from the definition of marijuana and the list of controlled substances.
 This change in the law allowed the appearance and potentially legal sales of many hemp-derived THC products, including the new delta 9 THC gummies.
 The new law defines hemp as: